unicef/etools-infra/README.md

 ## eTools backend infrastructure configuration

+This repository is meant to help get an etools development environment up and running.
+It is *not* used for any production setup.

+The repo is basically a collection of submodules, each of which represents a different docker service that is part of etools.

 ### Notes:

 To start using this please get familiar with git submodules if you haven't used them before: